monkeylearn/monkeylearn-ruby/README.md

 Usage
 ------

-First require and configure the lib:
+First, require and configure the lib:

-Before making requests to the API you need to set your [account API Key](https://app.monkeylearn.com/main/my-account/tab/api-keys/):
+Before making requests to the API, you need to set your [account API Key](https://app.monkeylearn.com/main/my-account/tab/api-keys/):

 ```ruby
 require 'monkeylearn'